React Sample Workflow#

 cd cloudxr-js-samples/react

-2. Install CloudXR.js from the downloaded tarball:
+2. Refer to the requirements above, then install CloudXR.js from the downloaded tarball:

 npm install </path/to/nvidia-cloudxr-<version>.tgz>